VilleKrumlinde/zgameeditor/Docs/Music.md

 Represents a imported MIDI music file (*.mid) that can be played in your application using the @ref MusicControl component.

-Note: The midi-functionality in ZGE is very limited.
+@note The midi-functionality in ZGE is very limited.
 A better approach is to play music using external libraries, such as, BASS, SunVox or MikMod.

 Example usage: see the included project @ref ModPlay for an example.